HugoKempfer/Epitech-ECS-RType/README.md

 ### Ressource

 A ressource is very similar to a component.
-Its purpose is the hold data no tied to a specific entity.
+Its purpose is to represent a state no tied to a specific entity.

 ### Events